ac-99/small-model-tool-learning/README.md

 If run locally, the evaluation scripts would all be in their own folder `evals` so that there was no repeated code.

+Finally, the code is documented in a way to reduce repetition.
+See the `README.md` in each folder for details.

 #### Module description

 A description of the modules are below; more details can be found in the report.
 Any modules which are non-standard in Colaboratory are included as `!pip install [package]` in the `.ipynb` files: